 - Talent Show – We have a talent show for students in 1st through 5th grade.
 Students exhibit their talents through a variety of acts.
 An audition is held for the show and final decisions are made by our music teacher.

 - Christmas & Spring Programs – All students participate as part of the choir in our annual Christmas and spring programs.
 These programs include music as well as solo and acting opportunities.

 - Christmas Store with The Narrow Door – This is a wonderful opportunity for our students to experience loving others with actions and truth (I John 3:18).
 We collect and fill shoe boxes with small toys, school supplies, and/or hygiene items to send to children around the world.
 Each shoebox also contains Christian literature explaining God’s gift of love for us in sending His Son.
 We have a campus-wide chapel to collect the boxes and then they are sent to another country.

 - Spelling Bee – We send our spelling representatives to the ACSI Spelling Bee each year.
 Classroom teachers choose their best spellers and we hold a school-wide Spelling Bee Assembly to give the finalists a chance to practice and compete.
-The top four placers at the Regional Spelling Bee have the opportunity to compete in the National Spelling Bee.
+The top two placers at the Regional Spelling Bee have the opportunity to compete in the National Spelling Bee.

 - Math Olympics – Our 3rd through 5th grade students participate in the ACSI Math Olympics.
 The Olympics challenge students in arithmetic computation and mathematical reasoning.

 - Speech Meet – Our 1st through 5th grade students participate in the ACSI Speech Meet.
 Students demonstrate their ability by delivering a memorized poem, speech or passage to the audience.
 We also have a school-wide Speech Meet Assembly to give our finalists an opportunity to practice before attending the ACSI Meet.